Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 ## Code

 Functions for FOV QC can be found [here](../code/FOV%20QC).
+The gene-to-barcode mappings needed by this approach are [here](../code/FOV%20QC/barcodes_by_panel.RDS).

 We advise this approach be applied separately to each slide or tissue in a study.